Sixways Stadium: West Stand

 The West Stand is the most established stand at the home of the Warriors.
 The West Stand houses the Clubhouse Bar and a separate food counter serving hot snacks.
 In front of the bar is terracing from which the game came be watched.

 The Sixways Premier Suites Upper and Lower are located to the south end of the stand and offer a bar area and dance floor with a live band after every game.

 Above the Clubhouse Bar on the second floor is the International Bar which is full of rugby memorabilia past and present, with views onto the pitch.
 Opposite is the Hallmark Bar which hosts an exclusive bar and dining area open to West Stand Debenture holders.

 The West Stand is also home to the indoor training centre, changing rooms and rugby department offices which become the main training area for the Warriors during the week.

 South Stand

 Located behind the goalposts this stand hosts 30 hospitality boxes over two floors with spacious bar areas to the rear.
 The South Stand Terrace, in the middle of the stand, is a bar area that sells food and drink.

 North Stand

-The all-seater North Stand has to the left and right of the stand on match days and hosts many of our Family Season Tickets.
-Plans have been approved to increase the North Stand at Sixways Stadium to make it the same size as the Slick Systems Stand in years to come and complete an impressive looking front to the complex on arrival.
+Plans have been approved to increase the North Stand at Sixways Stadium to make it the same size as the Slick Systems Stand in years to come.